alanli2001/alanli2001.github.io/index.md

 ---

 ## About Me
-I am currently a BS/MEng student athlete studying computer science at **Cornell University**, graduating in May 2023.
+I am currently an undergraduate student studying computer science at **Cornell University**, graduating in May 2023.
 My personal interests include game theory, machine learning, and quantitative trading.

-I'm currently an incoming quantitative trading intern at **Cutler Group, LP**, and I previously interned at **FINRA** on the Alfresco Content Services Team.
+I will be interning at Datadog as a software engineering intern this spring semester, and will be headed to IMC Trading in the fall as a quantitative trader.

+I have previously interned at **Cutler Group** as a quantitative trading intern, and also **FINRA**  as a software engineering intern.

 ## Work Experience
-**Quantitative Trading @ Cutler Group, LP - 2022:**
+**Quantitative Trading @ Cutler Group - 2022:**
-- I'll be joining Cutler Group in July 2022 to learn about options market making.
+- I analyzed extremely hard to borrow stocks to see if Merrill Lynch's loan rate is predictive of the terminal stock price through time with pandas, NumPy, statsmodels, and MySQL.
+- I also helped increase profitabillity by analyzed Cutler's trades and developing insights into trade execution and quality.

 **Software Engineering @ Financial Industry Regulatory Authority (FINRA) - 2021:**
 - I developed software for the Alfresco Content Services team, which helps store and manage over 30 billion financial documents for FINRA analysts to use while regulating the market.